The Healthy Lake Chelan Valley Challenge is inspired by GET FIT! Lake Chelan.

 GET FIT!
-Lake Chelan founder Ben Higgins' fitness journey became eight years ago with a serious medical scare.
+Lake Chelan's founder Ben Higgins began his fitness journey almost 10 years ago with a serious medical scare.
 His cardiologist told the Chelan businessman that he was lucky to be alive and that he could either change his lifestyle or die.
 "I was a very bad example at the time," said Higgins.
 "I ate way too much, and I ate food that was bad for me."

 Higgins took his doctor’s advice to heart.
 He started walking.
 The first day he made it around one downtown Chelan block.
 The next time he tackled two blocks.
 Before long he was walking three to four miles a day three times a week, which crept to five days, and now Higgins walks every day.
 "I haven’t missed a day in over seven years," he said.